 The dialog displays old items (resources, methods or requests) on the left and new items on the right.
 ReadyAPI automatically matches the old items with the new ones.
 The old items that do not match the new ones appear in red, while the new items that do not match the existing ones appear in blue.

-You match existing resources, methods and requests with new ones in the following way:
+Match existing resources, methods and requests with new ones in the following way:

 To indicate that an existing resource, method or request matches a new one, you connect them.
 To do that, select an item in one panel, then select the matching item in the opposite panel and click Connect: